dsiu13/infosec_interview_questions/README.md

 - Layer 1 to 2: MAC, ARP, Ethernet 802.3(Wired), CDP, LLDP.
 HDLC, PPP, DSL, L2TP, 802.11(Wireless), SONET/SDH (Fiber Optic)

 #### Encapsulation/Decapsulation
+- **Encapsulation**: Process of adding additional info when data is traveling in OSI or TCP/IP model.
+The additional information is added on sender side.
+- **Decapsulation**: Process of opening up encapsulated data from packets received over a communication network.

 #### What are the three main transmission modes?
 - Simple, Half Duplex, and Full Duplex